 - Make a list of possible ways that you could improve your leadership style.

-By monitoring the above, you will be able to catch when there is an incongruence in this personal strength.
+By monitoring the above, you can catch when there is an incongruence in this personal strength.
 An incongruence will compromise you and cause inner conflict, so the above will help you keep on the right track.

 Niemiec, R. M, 2017, Character Strengths Interventions, Hogrefe, Boston